Doppelkopf: Early modern Doppelkopf

+In 1951, it was referred to as a "central German card game" and in 1958, as "one of the most popular card games in Germany."

+Although early 19th century Schafkopf played with double packs appears to have originated in Saxony and was played with German-suited cards, today, Doppelkopf has become very much a north German and west German game played with French-suited cards.
+It bears traces of its origins, however, including the retention of Diamonds (the equivalent of Bells) as the trump suit.
+The major development has been the addition of contracts and bidding.

+Rules

 Note: In the following section, the most common rules are described.

 General principles

-Doppelkopf is a team game, often with two players per team.
+Doppelkopf is predominantly a team game with two players per team.
 As with Schafkopf, the pairing is not known from the start.

-The card deck consists of either 48 or 40 cards:
+The card pack consists of either 48 or 40 cards: